It is with great excitement and pride that I share the list of scheduled ableism events.

 5th November 2020: Centre for Global Higher Education: Seminar 165: Ableism in Academia: Theorising Experiences of Disabilities and Chronic Illnesses in Higher Education – Book Symposium with Prof Gregor Wolbring, Dr Nicole Brown, Dr Kirstein Rummery and Dr Jennifer Leigh discussing ableism and disabilities.

-25th November 2020: University of Birmingham: Disability Post-Lockdown: What’s changed? with Dr Nicole Brown discussing experiences before and after Covid19 Lockdown
+25th November 2020: University of Birmingham: Disability Post-Lockdown: What’s changed? with Dr Nicole Brown discussing experiences before and after Covid19 Lockdown.
+Recording available at Disability post-lockdown.

 1st December 2020: UCL Institute of Advanced Studies: IAS Book Launch – Ableism in Academia with Prof Jay Dolmage, Dr Nicole Brown, Dr Jennifer Leigh and Dr Francesca Peruzzo discussing ableism and barriers to entry